Checked with version: 2017.3

 Data Tag: See Persistent Data

-Checkpoints are found in the folder Prefabs < SceneControl
+Find checkpoints the Project window, in the folder Prefabs > SceneControl

-Each time the Player enters a checkpoint collider, this checkpoint becomes active.
-When they fall into the water (or get hit by any Damager that has the Force Respawn setting) they will reappear at that checkpoint.
+Each time the Player enters a Checkpoint collider, this Checkpoint becomes active.
+When they fall into the water (or get hit by any Damager that has the Force Respawn setting) they reappear at that Checkpoint.

-Note: The Player will reappear at the GameObject position, so make sure it is above ground.
+Note: The Player reappears at the GameObject position, so make sure it is above ground.